gbinal/p-o-d.github.com/implementation-guide.md

 ### A) Minimum Required for Compliance

 * Review information for privacy, confidentiality pledge, security, and other restrictions to release.
 * Make the data available in a machine-readable format.
-See LINK for a list of commonly accepted machine-readable formats.
+See [this list](faq.md) of commonly accepted machine-readable formats.
 Where appropriate, provide access to the data via an API.
 * Post the data files in an Internet-accessible location, listing this location the dataset’s entry in your agency inventory listing.

 ### B) Tools